chrenn/instacop/README.md

 The five stock checking methods are ranked by ther usefulness and combined when necessary.
 You can force fallback options by toggling the `Avail.` and `Stock` table headers.

-**Client** is the primary method and the only one that can show avail. pairs.
-It checks the Demandware API with the provided ClientID key.
+~~**Client** is the primary method and the only one that can show avail. pairs.
+It checks the Demandware API with the provided ClientID key.~~ Unfortunately, adidas disabled that.

 **API** uses the new adidas.com API.
 Generally pretty accurate, but only shows stock amount up to 15.

-~~**HTML** scrapes the product page for stock numbers.~~ Deprecated.
+**HTML** scrapes the product page for stock numbers.
+Click `Avail.` to force HTML stock checking.

 **Sizes** shows if a size is in stock or not.
 Usually accessible as soon as stock goes live.